poburka/scorekeeper/README.md

 **filter\_at**: filters rows of a dataset.
 Use `filter_at` dplyr conventions using `scoresheet$code`

-**recode**: recodes variables defined in `scoresheet$new_vals`
+**recode**: recodes a variable into a new variable, using values defined in `scoresheet$new_vals`

 **sum**: sums variables identified in `scoresheet$raw_vars`.
-Provides weighted and unweighted sums, with sum and proportion of NA values in input variables
+Provides weighted and unweighted sums, along with the number of and proportion of `NA` values in the sum

 **if\_else** : creates a new variable defined in `scoresheet$if_condition`, `scoresheet$if_true return`,